c-lorenzo76/Veeto/server/README.md

 ## >> Notes
 > * Edit index.js:
     >   - Might have to use database for rooms idk. if i do use mongo maybe since don't really need OOP right?
-    >   - Fix so that users typing out name can be saved like that for the token
+    >   - I fixed the need for a database?? might have to test it out.